burgaslab/lab-pi/README.md

   // type  - optional - default is `timer`. timer(set 1 wait and set 0) or toggle(toggle between 1 and 0)
   // delay - optional - default is `3s`.
 The delay for the timer.
   ```
-* the RPI support avahi/bonjour so you can access it by its hostname: *raspberrypi.local*

 ![RPI pinout](/pizeropinout.jpg)